 International students and their accompanying dependents are required to have health/hospitalization and accident insurance coverage during their enrollment.
 If you intend to bring dependents to the U.S. you must certify sufficient funding support for all dependents.
 Health insurance must also be paid for dependents.

-Applicants who will be applying for a Student Visa will need to submit a copy of their passport and Proof of Funding documentation (forms will be posted to this webpage shortly) before any I-20 requests can be processed.
+Applicants who will be applying for a Student Visa will need to submit a copy of their passport and Proof of Funding documentation before any I-20 requests can be processed.
 Proof of Funding documentation and passport copies may be mailed to the University of Michigan School of Public Health Office for Student Engagement and Practice, 1415 Washington Heights, Ann Arbor, MI 48109-2029.
 The deadline for providing Proof of Funding or submitting financial documents required for I-20 processing is June 1.

 Obtaining a Visa